emilkarlen/Criterion-exactly/README.rst

   - stdout
   - stderr
 - Ability to run each test case independently.
+- Test cases are named (via file names) - may help understand the tests.
-- Execpted output text can be put in sepate file.
+- Execpted output text can be put in separate files.
 - Resue of resources
   - Common output in external files that can be reused.
   - Replacement of name-of-sourc-file in expected output